Impasse: Frequently Asked Questions

 Are the District and FCEA currently at impasse?

-During bargaining on May 19, FCEA it will be filing for impasse with the the state agency that oversees public agency negotiations, the Public Employment Relations Board (PERB), requesting that it assign a neutral mediator.
+After bargaining on May 19, FCEA filed for impasse with the the state agency that oversees public agency negotiations, the Public Employment Relations Board (PERB), requesting that it assign a neutral mediator.

 When both sides cannot reach an agreement in negotiations, state law contains a mandatory impasse resolution process.
 Under the law, either one or both of the parties may ask the state to intervene.